 When new details are introduced to an ongoing project it changes the project scope.
 Communications invests many hours in the planning, design and layout of every project.
-Submitting "late breaking" information, images, or ideas requires a designer and/or editor to go back to the drawing board, literally.
+Submitting "late breaking" info, images, or ideas requires a designer and/or editor to go back to the drawing board, literally.
 Deadline extensions are required for many project changes.

 Why the two day timeline on project tickets?

 The timeline is a practical reflection of the Communications Project Manager's daily responsibilities.
 A Project Manager takes a hands-on role on most projects, problem-solving with clients, Comm team specialists, programmers, and vendors.

 I requested an announcement be placed in [insert channel name].
 Why did this request get declined?

 In years past, Christ Presbyterian subscribed to a decentralized communications model.
 As a result, any employee that lobbied hard enough got their announcement 'front and center' on publications, emails and the website.
 In mid-2016 Christ Presbyterian adopted a more conventional centralized leadership model.
 This centralized model shifted responsibility for global communication channels (e.g. bulletins, website, email, social media, hallway screens) onto the Communications Team.
 The result is we now take every request and filter it through a process that weighs it againts everything happening around the organization in an effort to determine what is most strategic to communicate and when.